withtyped/withtyped/README.md

 > **Note**
 > This project is in the beta stage and things are subject to change.

-Write native SQL in TS files and get 4 tailored dev engines with no time:
+Write native SQL-in-TS files and get 4 tailored dev engines with no time:

 1. A database initializer
 2. A RESTful API service